 Scott Street Apartments (designed by Jackson Teece Architects) is located at the junction of Kangaroo Point and The Story Bridge, Brisbane.
 It is an intriguing building from the outside with sculptural facade, and shimmering tiles that reflect the changing mood of the sky.
 Exquisitely detailed both inside and out, Scott Street is testimony to the importance of understanding context, siting, program and the experience of joyful living.
-Its considered relationship with a wider context means that the joy is experienced by not only the residence of the apartments but also the residence of the wider city.
+Its considered relationship with a wider context means that the joy is experienced by not only the residents of the apartments but also the residents of the wider city.

 Recently I had the chance to visit Scott Street Apartments.
 This opportunity came about through an artwork request by artisan: idea skill product. artisan were asked by Lindsay Bennett Marketing to fit out one of the amazing full floor apartments. artisan is an active body in Queensland ‘presenting and promoting unique and individual quality crafted design to an Australian and international audience’.